-The Data Server creates a digital signature for the required data files using the DSA algorithm and their Private Key, see clause 15-8.4.
+The Data Server creates a digital signature for the required data files using the ECDSA algorithm and their Private Key, see clause 15-8.4.

 All files included in an S-100 Exchange Set must have their signatures encoded in either the S100_DatasetDiscoveryMetaData-digitalSignature or S100_SupportFileDiscoveryMetadata-digitalSignature elements.

-The digitalSignatureReference field must be encoded “DSA”.
+The digitalSignatureReference field must be encoded “ECDSA-384-SHA2”.

 The Data Server certificate must always be provided with a digital signature.
 It enables the OEM to authenticate the certificate using the SA public key and checking the certificate validity.
 The Data Server public key can be extracted from the certificate and used to authenticate the dataset file.